nicoll-douglas/1x1-web-fundamentals/README.md

 source <filename>;
 ```

-Finally, make sure the repository is accessible to your web server in order to serve the content, enjoy 👍.
+Finally, make sure the repository is accessible to your web server in order to serve the content.
+Enjoy 👍.

 ## License